kristinemlarson/gnssrefl/README.md

 - screenstats, boolean, whether minimal periodogram results come to screen
 - refraction, boolean, whether simple refraction model is applied.
 - plt_screen: boolean, whether SNR data and periodogram are plotted to the screen
-- NReg [min and max required] : define the RH region where the "noise value" for the periodogram is computed.
+- NReg [min and max required] : define the RH region (in meters) where the "noise value" for the periodogram is computed.
 This is used to compute the peak to noise ratio used in QC.
 - (*this option has been removed*) seekRinex: boolean, whether code looks for RINEX at an archive